The Scalable Organization Development

 Who is it for

-Wiztango is a digital platform for Publishers, Authors, Enterprises and other Content Originators to enable learning circles.
+Wiztango is a digital platform for Publishers, Authors, Enterprises and other Content Originators to facilitate learning circles.

 145 Lorong Ah Soo #06-145, Hougang, SG, Singapore View Map

 In the article, “L&D’s biggest challenge and greatest opportunity: letting go” Jane Hart wrote “Modern professionals like to learn with and from others” As organizational leaders, are we leveraging an effective framework to achieve this?
 Learning circles is a scalable framework for digitally-facilitating collaborative learning at-the-workplace.

 Our aim is to coach a team to design, develop and deliver a learning circle.
 Your first priority is to choose a topic.
 Next, select three to five relevant professionals to form your design and delivery team.
 The team must comprise of a subject matter expert along with training professional, content designer, instructional designer, senior management, facilitator, manager and other functional roles.
 Then we plan out a schedule, either it is rapid 1-2 days to completion or slow and steady over a couple of weeks.

 Our intervention consists of synchronous face-to-face sessions combined with asynchronous digital learning.
 The purpose of our face-to-face interventions is to review completed work and validate next steps.
 In between, the team continues and completes the design & development learning circle.

 The ultimate goal is to permeate the learning experience through the organization.
 As a result, the garnered collective intelligence can be shared with key stakeholders.
 The outcomes and analytics support managers in creating an evidence-based and actionable plan for subsequent learning interventions;

 Learning circles are an effective framework for Digital Organization Development and owe its origin to Study Circles from Sweden.
 Some of the core principles include equality of participants, facilitated learning not training, a collaborative and not competitive environment and balancing knowledge acquisition with social communication.

 To contextualize and define the learning circle overview